CamiloSotoC/opertationquasarfire/README.md

     "message": ["", "", "un", "mensaje"]
 }
 ```
+### 3° Enpoint
-3. To get the location and message of the spaceship.
+To get the location and message of the spaceship.
 Send an HTTP GET request to:
 ```
 url_server/topsecret_split/